IBM-Cloud/terraform-provider-ibm/website/docs/r/event_streams_schema.html.markdown

 - `schema` - (Required, String) The schema in JSON format.
 - `resource_instance_id` - (Required, String) The ID or the CRN of the Event Streams service instance.
-- `schema_id` - (Optional, String) The ID to be assigned to schema, which must be unique.
-If this value is not specified, a generated UUID is assigned.
+- `schema_id` - (Optional, String) The unique ID to be assigned to schema.
+If this value is not specified, a generated `UUID` is assigned.

 ## Attribute reference